AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_IdentityProvider.md

 # IdentityProvider

-APIs for CRUD operations on identity providers
+APIs for getting a list of all supported Identity Providers

 ## Properties